retooth2/xenharmlib/doc/quickstart.rst

 when only represented as integers.

-Like the tuning object on the lower level, the notation object provides us with builder methods to create notes, intervals and scales.
+Like the tuning object on the lower level, the notation object provides us with builder methods to create notes, intervals, and scales.

 Individual notes can be created by using the note method which expects a pitch class symbol and the base interval index (the octave number in